-This is a detailed and an elucidated information about the concept The Normal Profit and Break-even Point.
+This article features detailed and comprehensive information about the concept of Normal Profit and Break-Even Point.
 To learn more, stay tuned to BYJU’S.